Effective Communication Study

 Opiate users tend to be secretive, making estimates of prevalence difficult.
 Because such drugs are usually injected intravenously, users are at increased risk for HIV infection and therefore AIDS.

-Hallucinogens
+V. Hallucinogens

 Marijuana is the name given to the dried parts of the cannabis or hemp plant (cannabis sativa).

+Reactions to marijuana include mood swings, heightened sensory experiences, paranoia, hallucinations, dizziness, and impairment of memory, concentration, impairment in motivation (i.e., amotivational syndrome), self-esteem, and interpersonal and occupational relationships.
 It is not uncommon for someone to report having no reaction to the first use of the drug, and it appears that people can turn off the high if they are sufficiently motivated.

 Evidence for marijuana tolerance is contradictory, with reports of tolerance in chronic heavy users and reverse tolerance (i.e., regular users experience more pleasure from the drug after repeated use).

-Major signs of withdrawal do not occur with marijuana, or when they do they are not severe.
+Major signs of withdrawal do not occur with marijuana, or when they do, they are not severe.
 No evidence exists that marijuana users experience craving and psychological dependence characteristic of other substances.

-Marijuana smoke may contain carcinogens and long-term use contributes to diseases such as lung cancer.
+Marijuana smoke may contain carcinogens, and long-term use contributes to diseases such as lung cancer.

 Most users inhale the drug by smoking it; others use preparations such as hashish.